The concept of Indigenous Peoples in Asia: A resource book

 This discussion delves into the realm of Indigenous identities in China through the lens of environmentalism.
 Hathaway offers a deep exploration into how environmental concerns in China reshape the way we perceive identity and belonging.

-The colonial annexation of Okinawa and the logic of international law: the formation of an ‘indigenous people’ in East Asia
+The colonial annexation of Okinawa and the logic of international law: The formation of an ‘Indigenous People’ in East Asia

 Hideaki Uemura (2003)